-NOTICE f The power supply can be permanently damaged if it is connected to the incorrect line voltage, or if the connection is mis-wired.
+NOTICE 1 The power supply can be permanently damaged if it is connected to the incorrect line voltage, or if the connection is mis-wired.

-Use the following procedure to connect the power supply to a single-phase, grounded, 3-wire, 50 Hz or 60 Hz 200 V to 230 V power source.
+Use the following procedure to connect the power supply to a 24VDC 2.5A external power supply and to a single-phase, grounded, 3-wire, 50 Hz or 60 Hz 200 V to 230 V power source.
+The 24VDC power supply must be safety certified and agency approved.